anodyne/nova/docs/developers/anatomy_of_access.md

 ### Inheritance

 The basic idea is that the the highest role inherits the majority of its tasks from lower roles.
 This system of inheritance means that if an admin wants to make a change for everyone, that change can be made at the lowest possible level and it will filter "up" to every role above it.
-Of course, admins can break that inheritance if they want, but in 99% of cases, that won't ever be necessary.
+Of course, admins can break that inheritance if they want, but in 99% of cases, that won't be necessary.

 ## Tasks